SolidMVC/general-information/SolidMVC coding standards.md

 * **Closing the brackets**
-Another thing beginers like to do is close the brackets on the same line as a property, e.g.
+Another thing begginers like to do is close the brackets on the same line as a property, e.g.

 ```css